Graphis (lichen)

 Graphis is a genus of lichen-forming fungi in the family Graphidaceae.
 Historically, Graphis was used as a broad category for species with colourless, transversely septate ascospores within the Graphidaceae.
 However, with advances in genetic research, this classification has become more refined.
 As a result, species previously classified under Graphina have been re-assigned to Allographa or Graphis.
 The species complex around Graphis scripta has also been recognised, leading to the identification of several new species, many of which may have been previously overlooked.

+Taxonomy

+The genus Graphis was introduced by the French naturalist Michel Adanson in 1763, in a brief protologue that framed these lichens in simple, field-visible terms.
+He characterised Graphis as a thin, creeping, powdery crust spreading like a film and marked by furrows that could be simple or branched, sometimes with the margins raised into low ridges; he also recorded small spherical bodies occupying the furrows.
+In the same entry he pointed readers to earlier illustrations by Dillenius.